Avril Robarts Library: Refurbishment

 Completed in 2020, the Avril Robarts Library underwent a complete refurbishment, with the 2nd & 3rd floors refurbished first, opening in early 2020, and the remaining ground & 1st floor reopening in October 2020.

 The project consisted of the refurbishment and alteration of the university facilities in the building to provide internet café facilities, offices, reception and meeting areas.
 The construction and development of the refurbishment was conducted by Whitfield Brown Ltd and Willmott Dixon Construction, and the architect for the project was Weightman & Bullen.
 The project's value was £310,000, over a 33 week contract period.

-The works aim to make the Avril Robarts Library, a modern environment for online, physical, and digital resources, host new study and social spaces and contain more visible spaces for key student support teams.

 The refurbishment was carried out in three phases with overall completion in late 2020.
 The library refurbishment is part of the wider Tithebarn Building project by LJMU, which also involved the extension and enhancement of the nearby School of Nursing and Allied Health in an extension of the Tithebarn Building.

 The refurbishment and wider Tithebarn Building project was part of LJMU’s estates masterplan, which involves the construction of a Student Life Building and Sports Building on Copperas Hill, a Pavilion at Aldham Robarts Library and a School of Education building on Maryland Street.
 The latter two within the existing Mount Pleasant Campus, the Copperas Hill site is located adjacent to Mount Pleasant and Liverpool Lime Street station.

 Building

 The Avril Robarts Library is housed within the Tithebarn Building.
 The building is curved with a 72 m radius, covered with a long brick and glass facade, which rounds the curve from Tithebarn Street to Vauxhall Road.
 The curved structure is made of a steel frame on piled foundations.
-The large amount of windows aim to lighten the internal space of the building providing a calm environment for students, ideal for learning and studying.
-The building also hosts the university's School of Health, a 200‐seat Stanton Fuller lecture theatre, and a cafe.
+The building also hosts the university's School of Health, a 200-seat Stanton Fuller lecture theatre, and a cafe.